Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2019-07-13-DFT_electric_field.md

  ---------------------------------------------------
  free energy    TOTEN  =       0.00241381 eV
  ```
-The difference majorly arise from the `double counting Hartree energy`(See [🔗LINK](https://cms.mpi.univie.ac.at/vasp-workshop/slides/dft_introd.pdf)) and the `Kohn-Sham eigenvalues`.
+The difference majorly arise from the `double counting Hartree energy`(See [:link: link](https://cms.mpi.univie.ac.at/vasp-workshop/slides/dft_introd.pdf)) and the `Kohn-Sham eigenvalues`.

 __A potential [SOLVE](https://cms.mpi.univie.ac.at/vasp-forum/viewtopic.php?f=4&t=7716)?__
-Others probably have the same problem as I do: [🔗 LINK](https://cms.mpi.univie.ac.at/vasp-forum/viewtopic.php?t=8986)
+Others probably have the same problem as I do: [:link: link](https://cms.mpi.univie.ac.at/vasp-forum/viewtopic.php?t=8986)

 __NOTE__: QE also have this problem.
 Am I missing something?
 Since this method directly changed the local potential, am now even not sure if these energy are comparable...